taylorrodgers/nordic_noir/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This shows how you can use the respective functions within the nordicnoir package.

 ``` r
 library(nordicnoir)